ahmettahatokmak/ahmettahatokmak/README.md

 # 💫 About Me:
 I'm Ahmet.
-I'm interested in Mobile Application Development and System Development 🇹🇷I'm from turkey.
+I'm interested in Mobile Application Development and System Development.
+I'm from Turkey🇹🇷.
 I've been dealing with flutter for 3 years.
 I've been interested system development for 5 years

 ## 🌐 Socials: